markusvoelter/ProgrammingBasics/doc/chapter04_functions/index.md

 exactly the same syntax.

-In many cases, functions will do relatively complicated things and thus use more than a a single, simple expression.
+In many cases, functions will do relatively complicated things and thus use more than a single, simple expression.
 Even the example above can be refactored to be more readable:

 ![](ActualFunction/FunctionWithBody.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A16d89834-7a42-43f5-ba48-4acec0e1fb39%28chapter04_functions%29%2F6455317040168374919)